 Independent Study (B H 499):

 B H undergraduate research is open to juniors and seniors.
 You may request to complete an independent study project however we strongly encourage you to complete the minor using the course offerings.
 Faculty are limited on the number of IS credits they can supervise.
 A student should have in mind a particular project, or topic of interest, and some idea of how they propose to go about studying it independently.
 B H 499 enables students to investigate areas of intellectual interest that are substantially distinct from existing courses and/or to pursue modes of inquiry that are more intensive, specialized or innovative than those that are encountered in conventional course work.

 This option involves a contract between the student and faculty sponsor to complete a specialized program of reading, research, or a distinct project with a plan for meetings, papers and other projects agreed upon at the outset.
-Students and faculty need to complete the BH499 Independent Study form and submit a copy to the Program Coordinator.
+Students and faculty need to complete the BH499 Independent Study form and submit a copy to the Education Programs Specialist.